YuanjieXiang/RGReco/readme.md

 | IUPAC Names  Recognition                               | Downloaded from [OPSIN](https://github.com/dan2097/opsin)    |

 ### Data
-The relevant test data can be found at: https://huggingface.co/datasets/yuanjier/RGReco.
+The relevant dataset can be found at: https://huggingface.co/datasets/yuanjier/RGReco.